Emergency management professionals

 - Coordinate regional emergency planning, response, and recovery activities through stakeholder engagement.

 - Manage resources and information sharing before, during, and after a disaster.

 - Facilitate training and exercises to test regional emergency capabilities and inter-agency communications.

 - Fund and maintain regional technology tools that provide situation awareness, alert, warning, and notifications for emergencies.

-King County & Regional Plans
+King County and Regional Plans

 Plans describe "who does what" before, during, or after an emergency.
 They also address likely hazards, develop a context for when a plan might be used, and describe responsibilities, actions, and related timelines.

-Committees & Teams
+Committees and Teams

 We support a number of programs and strategies aimed at preparing for, responding to, and recovering from regional disasters and local emergencies.
 Our goal is to build more resilient communities.
 Specific committees representing key stakeholders ensure these activities incorporate Homeland Security plans and requirements, and are appropriate, inclusive, and updated on a regular basis.

 After individual plans are developed, appropriate personnel are trained and exercises are conducted to test and evaluate the plans.
 This allows us to identify gaps and make modifications.